 Saturday August 3, 2013, Day 6

-There is no GSM signal here and the only forecast that I got was yesterday’s on the Navtex but this morning the sea did look calmer and the wind was not so gusty.
+There was no GSM signal here and the only forecast that I got was yesterday’s on the Navtex but this morning the sea did look calmer and the wind was not so gusty.
 So, I decided to move further N along the west side of Chios.
 Before departing I washed the cockpit and raised the dinghy.
 I pulled up the anchor at 0845.
 Before heading out I circled Cynasure and waved to them.
 Glenn told me that they too will be leaving going N and we should be in touch via the VHF channel 6.

 Outside the cove the wind was 20-25 knots from the NW, once again a headwind at about 35° to our course.
 Although I had uncovered the mainsail and opened the bimini I hesitated to raise the sail since I was expecting to have the wind even closer after rounding Cape Mesta 4 M away.
 So we motored and I ran the water-maker.
 The water-maker needed to run for at least 20 minutes in order to flush out the biocide preservative solution I had infused it with a few weeks ago when I expected a period of inactivity.